 December, 2016 – Daniel O’Brien was named to the Top Attorney list for “Civil Law – Litigation” published by Fort Worth, Texas – The City’s Magazine for 2016.
 The list is compiled using input from attorneys practicing in the Fort Worth area.
 Although Mr. O’Brien expanded his practice to the Austin several years, this is the seventh time that he has been included in this list since first representing clients in Fort Worth nine years ago.
 Dan O’Brien continues to assist clients in Fort Worth and throughout the State of Texas.

-Mr. O’Brien has been selected and qualified as an arbitrator to hear disputes between consumers and participating automobile manufacturers in Texas.
+Mr. O’Brien has been selected and qualified as an arbitrator to hear disputes between consumers and participating automobile manufacturers in Texas and joined the Local Panel of Arbitrators.
 These arbitrations involve warranty claims pursuant to express warranties as well as “lemon law” claims under Texas law.
 The arbitrations are conducted through the Better Business Bureau in compliance with Federal Trade Commission regulations, including Title 16, Part 703 of the Code of Federal Regulations (or “Rule 703”).